 A screen printing business makes money by selling individuals t-shirts and other items of clothing with preset or customized designs on them.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your screenprinting business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your screenprinting business is sued.
 There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements